coinbase/rules_ruby/README.md

 ruby_register_toolchains()
 ```

-Next, add any external Gem dependencies you may have via `ruby_bundle` command.
+Next, add any external Gem dependencies you may have via `rb_bundle` command.
 The name of the bundle becomes a reference to this particular Gemfile.lock.

 Install external gems that can be later referenced as `@<bundle-name>//:<gem-name>`,